Britain facing ‘prolonged pain’ as Bank says recession could stretch into 2024

 ‘Everyone will be affected’: Hike in housing costs and increased inflation to hit hard

-Poverty campaigners have warned of a “prolonged period of pain” for Britain’s hardest-pressed communities, after the Bank of England forecast the longest recession since financial records began, stretching deep into 2024.
+Poverty campaigners have warned of a “prolonged period of pain” after the Bank of England said Britain is facing the longest recession since records began, stretching deep into 2024.

+The Bank raised interest rates by 0.75 per cent to 3 per cent on Thursday, leaving homeowners with the biggest single shock to their mortgage bills in more than three decades.

-Money saving expert Martin Lewis said mortgage-holders on variable rates face an additional £480 a year for every £100,000 on their loan, due to a 0.75 per cent rise in the Bank’s base rate to 3 per cent.
+Money Saving Expert founder Martin Lewis said mortgage-holders on variable rates face an additional £480 a year for every £100,000 of their loan.

-And further increases implied by the Bank’s economic outlook mean that around 5 million households could be paying an average £3,900 more on their mortgage bills by the end of 2024, according to calculations by the Resolution Foundation thinktank.
+And further increases implied by the Bank’s economic outlook mean that around 5 million households could be paying an average of £3,900 more on their mortgage bills by the end of 2024, according to calculations by the Resolution Foundation think tank.

-But the financial woe will stretch far beyond home-owners, with renters facing escalating housing costs as landlords seek to cover their own mortgages, and the poor seeing the value of their incomes eroded by inflation at over 10 per cent.
+But the financial woe will stretch far beyond homeowners, with renters facing escalating housing costs as landlords seek to cover their own mortgages, and the poor seeing the value of their income eroded by inflation at over 10 per cent.

 Chancellor Jeremy Hunt signalled that there is more pain to come in his 17 November autumn statement, when he said there will be “difficult decisions” to be made on both tax rises and public spending cuts.

-Mr Hunt tried to blame the UK’s parlous financial position on events beyond the government’s control, such as the Covid-19 pandemic and war in Ukraine.
+Mr Hunt tried to blame the UK’s parlous financial position on events beyond the government’s control, such as the Covid pandemic and the war in Ukraine.

-But Sir Keir Starmer said voters were facing “a Tory premium on mortgages” because 12 years of austerity and sluggish growth had left the UK more exposed than others to global challenges.
+But Sir Keir Starmer said voters were facing “a Tory premium on mortgages” because 12 years of austerity and sluggish growth had left the UK more exposed than other countries to global challenges.

 “This, I’m afraid, lies at the door of Downing Street,” said the Labour leader.